html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 ## Games

-The majority of games will benifit from a manifest immediately.
-The vast majoirty of games will want to launch fullscreen straight away and be forced into a [specific orientation](https://w3c.github.io/screen-orientation/#idl-def-OrientationLockType).
+The majority of games will benefit from a manifest immediately.
+The vast majority of games will want to launch full-screen straight away and be forced into a [specific orientation](https://w3c.github.io/screen-orientation/#idl-def-OrientationLockType).

 If you are developing a vertical scroller or a game like Flappy Birds then you will most likely want your game to always be in portrait mode.